wordpress-mobile/test-cases/test-cases/gutenberg/cover.md

 * A progress bar should be displayed indicating the upload progress
 * After the image upload has completed, the image url scheme should be `https://` (not `file:///`) in HTML mode

+##### Known issue:

+If the user leaves the editor and returns while the image is uploading, _and_ the upload finishes before the React Native editor has fully loaded, the upload completion event is missed, resulting in a UI state indicating a failed upload, even when the upload has completed.

 --------------------------------------------------------------------------------

 ##### TC011